mauroservienti/milestone.github.io/_posts/2019-05-08-dont-have-to-be-cool-to-rule-my-world.md

 Nowadays HTTP is everywhere.
 HTTP is the Microservices way, so it must be used as a communication transport, they say.
 It even seems that if you're not "doing" HTTP you're not cool, you're legacy, you're living in the past!

-I somewhat felt into the trap, take a look at this snippet originally posted in [ViewModel Composition: show me the code!](/view-model-composition/2019/03/06/viewmodel-composition-show-me-the-code.html):
+I somewhat fell into this trap, take a look at this snippet originally posted in [ViewModel Composition: show me the code!](/view-model-composition/2019/03/06/viewmodel-composition-show-me-the-code.html):

 ```csharp
 class MarketingProductDetailsGetHandler : IHandleRequests